 This website is about helping you enjoy your mountain biking .
-I will write about things I see and experience as an instructor and guide that I think might help improve the experience for you as the reader.
-Like a lot of the internet it is opinion and I hold some pretty strong opinions on many aspects of mountain biking , especially technical preparation being one of the easiest factors to control and skill improvement being one of the best investments one can make.
+I will write about things I see and experience as a guide and an instructor that I think might help improve the experience for you as the reader/ rider.
+Like a lot of the internet, it is opinion, and I hold some pretty strong opinions on many aspects of mountain biking , especially technical preparation being one of the easiest factors to control and skill improvement being one of the best investments one can make.
 Like everything in life; take something, take nothing, take it with a pinch of salt, or take your bike and get outside and ride.
 Happy Trails.

 Preparation for biking

 Preparation is the key with any sport, or activity that you want to be good at.
-Both activites require strength, balance, flexibility and a strong core in order for you to get the most out of your activity.
+Mountain biking requires strength, balance, flexibility and a strong core in order for you to get the most out of your activity.
 Did I say something about core, I don’t think that most riders could ever do too much core work and stretching.

-Yes, that means that you’ll have to do the exercises at the gym if you want to bike all day without feeling utterly exhausted at the end of it.
+Yes, that means that you’ll have to do the exercises at the gym (or at home as body weight based training done properly is just as effective) if you want to bike all day without feeling utterly exhausted at the end of it.

 A local physio has worked hard to develop a very good app called SkiRAD.
 Sure it is based on skiing but the principles and major muscles are the same.